frameworklabs/proto_activities/README.md

 # proto_activities

-This uses the [protothreads](http://dunkels.com/adam/pt/) approach to enable activity oriented synchronous programming (as promoted by [Blech](https://blech-lang.org/)) in pure C.
+This uses the [protothreads](http://dunkels.com/adam/pt/) approach to enable imperative synchronous programming (as promoted by [Blech](https://blech-lang.org/)) in pure C.

 ## Example code